jblawatt/camundactl/README.md

   - object with one value

 - use template loader to save and load templates somewhere and let use use them or save some for default
+- templates with more context variables. not just "result"